MicrosoftDocs/fabric-docs/docs/data-factory/copy-performance-sql-databases.md

 > [!NOTE]
 > Network bandwidth between the source and destination, along with input/output per second (IOPs) of each, can both be a bottleneck to throughput, and it is recommended to understand these boundaries.
 However, networking is not within the scope of this article.

 Once you understand both your source and destination, you can use various options in the Copy activity to improve its performance for your priorities.
-These options may include:
+These options could include:

 - **Source partitioning options** - None, Physical partition, Dynamic range
 - **Source isolation level** - None, Read uncommitted, Read committed, Snapshot